 Most of the new drugs developed globally come from U.S. companies.
 If price controls are imposed, we may see in several years a significant reduction in the count of new drugs being created.
 Bureaucratic delays of drug approvals may further limit the number of new medicines available to the public.
 Pharmaceutical companies may end up needing to modify their businesses to suit the heavy hand of government, not the free market.

 The U.S. is now effectively subsidizing the drug prices of other Western economies that have socialized medicine.
 In a free market, the high prices that are being charged in the U.S. might fall and prices in countries with socialized medicine might be adjusted upward.
 This would end the subsidy through the free market and at the same time save crucial drug companies from being forced to cut back their research and development expenditures.

 What does this all mean for the investor?
 I only hold one bank, and have sold my two pharmaceutical holdings, all which I have held at least fifteen years.
 Future inflation beneficiaries such as physical gold, major integrated oil companies and major oil service firms may pick up steam should inflation go into the high single or into the double digit range, as I believe it may.
-See my article: Will the U.S. Suffer an Inflation or Deflation in 2009-2010, (or Both)?.

 The dollar may resume its decline against certain major currencies should market players take into account the United States' uncontrollable budget deficits and a reduction of our living standards (because of high consumer and Federal debt levels).
 I am trying to keep enough cash in money market or bond funds, both foreign currency and U.S. dollar denominated, to cover my mortgage debt.